jeremycg/pythoncourse/_posts/2016-01-29-appliedsyllabus.md

 ---
 layout: post
-title: "00 Syllabus and Logistics"
+title: "Syllabus and Logistics"
 author: Jeremy
 tags:
  - Applied Statistics stream
 comments: true
 ---

+Applied section:

-The Applied statistics stream will meet on Wednesdays at 1430-1600 in the Ontario room on the 6th floor of 438 University, if available.
+The Applied Statistics stream will meet on Wednesdays from 2:30-4:00PM EST in the Ontario room (when available) on the 6th floor of 438 University.
+The first class will be on Wednesday, Feb 10th.

+Date & Room Schedule (might be updated as course progresses)

+1. Wednesday, Feb 10th – Ontario (6th floor)

+2. Wednesday, Feb 17th – Manitoba (6th floor)

+3. Wednesday, Feb 24th – Ontario

+4. Wednesday, Mar 2nd – Ontario

+5. Wednesday, Mar 9th – Ontario

+6. Wednesday, Mar 16th – Ontario

+7. Wednesday, Mar 23rd – Ontario

+8. Wednesday, Mar 30th – Manitoba

+9. Wednesday, Apr 6th – Ontario

+10. Wednesday, Apr 13th – British Columbia (6th floor)

 Below is an outline of the course - lessons may be added or modified as the course progresses.